asoorji/parabank/README.md

 ## Features

+- **CI/CD Integration:** The project is integrated with CI/CD pipelines to automate the testing process, ensuring that tests run smoothly with each new code deployment.
+- **Retry Mechanism:** The retry mechanism is implemented to handle flaky tests and ensure reliable test execution.
+- **Daily Email Notifications:** GitHub Actions configuration includes a step to send daily email notifications with test results.
 - **Faker for Test Data:** Faker is used to generate dynamic test data such as usernames, addresses, and phone numbers.
 - **Username Uniqueness Check:** The automation script checks for existing usernames during registration and generates a unique username if needed.
-- **Retry Mechanism:** The retry mechanism is implemented to handle flaky tests and ensure reliable test execution.
-- **Daily Email Notifications:** GitHub Actions configuration includes a step to send daily email notifications with test results.

 ## Project Setup